 In this paper we take a ‘critical approach’.
 The major academic discipline resourced in this course is Psychology.
 But Western developmental psychology is overwhelmingly North American in origin and provides a particular cultural story – rather than ‘the truth’ – about human development.
 We therefore discuss how and why particular stories about development change in a particular society over time, and also consider alternative stories of development, particularly insights from Māori culture, that coexist with the Western story in Aotearoa New Zealand.

-This paper is taught over a 12-week trimester and is divided into a number of topics focusing on learning and development across the lifespan.
-The paper is taught through a blended programme that includes online viewing of recorded lectures and scheduled face-to-face tutorials.
-There are recorded lectures (one hour) and associated activities online (approx. one hour) each week throughout the trimester.
-All students are expected to attend face-to-face tutorials.
+This paper is taught over a 12-week semester and is divided into a number of topics focusing on learning and development across the lifespan.
+There is a two-hour lecture in the first two weeks of the trimester, followed by recorded lecturers (one hour) and associated activities (approx. one hour) each week for the remainder of the trimester.
+There is a two-hour face-to-face tutorial every week, starting in the second week of the trimester.
+All students are expected to attend face-to-face lectures and tutorials.

 To successfully complete and pass this paper you will need to:

-- Engage with the recorded lectures and associated activities, and attend one face-to-face tutorial group (2 hours) each week;
+- Attend the two face-to-face lectures, engage with the recorded lectures and associated activities, and attend one tutorial group (2 hours) each week;

 - Participate in class discussions and activities, and the sharing of ideas and experiences;

 - Read in advance the relevant readings on the reading list; and